sokkerstar123/Capstone/README.md

 ## Methodology

-The development process followed a four-stage pipeline:
+The development process followed a 6-stage pipeline:

 1.  **Data Acquisition & Preprocessing:**
     Utilization of the `jamescalam/youtube-transcriptions` dataset.
 The pipeline handles text cleaning, concatenation based on video IDs, and tokenization.